 During twenty years of practicing psychology, I started to become aware of an invisible factor from people’s childhoods which weighs upon them as adults.
 I saw that this factor quietly sapped their joy, and caused them to question the meaning and purpose of their lives.
 It made some feel empty, and others feel alone.
-It caused problems in relationships, and made people angry at themselves.
+It caused problems in relationships and made people angry at themselves.
 It caused unnecessary guilt, low self-confidence, and a sense of being deeply, personally, flawed.

 Once I became aware of the factor, I started to see it everywhere: in the grocery store, at the mall, and even on reality TV shows.
-I saw it in my own life, in the way I sometimes treated my family, friends and children.
+I saw it in my own life, in the way I sometimes treated my family, friends, and children.
 I realized that many parents who are loving and caring can still raise their children with this factor, and be totally unaware.
 I noticed that people who grew up with it had no knowledge of it.
 They couldn’t remember it, name it or see it, even though they lived every day of their lives under its influence.

 What exactly is CEN?
 Simply put, it’s a parent’s failure to respond enough to a child’s emotional needs.
 It may sound like nothing, and it often looks like nothing.
-But actually, a parent’s failure to act can have as great an impact upon a child as abuse, even though it’s not noticeable or memorable like abuse is.
+But actually, a parent’s failure to act can have as great an impact on a child as abuse, even though it’s not noticeable or memorable like abuse is.

-This blog will be about the invisible power of Childhood Emotional Neglect: how it happens, what it looks like, how to see it in yourself or in your own parenting, how it affects the child once he is an adult; and, most importantly, how to heal.
+This blog will be about the invisible power of Childhood Emotional Neglect: how it happens, what it looks like, how to see it in yourself or in your own parenting, how it affects you as an adult; and, most importantly, how to heal.